 All application documents must be written in English and budgets expressed in U.S. dollars.

 To apply for a mentor: FIJ accepts requests for mentors as a part of this application process.
 FIJ recently updated its roster of mentors and encourages applications.
+We especially encourage applications for writing mentors, even for seasoned reporters.
 To be eligible, answer the questions contained in the application form.
 Grantees who receive mentors will be expected to advise FIJ once they have made contact with the mentor, and to close out the grant with a brief report on the mentorship.

 Pro bono legal services.
 The Reporters Committee for Freedom of the Press is offering free pre-publication vetting of stories.
 You will be asked on the application form if you would like to apply for the pro-bono service.
 Keep in mind that only a limited number of FIJ grant recipients will be selected to participate.

-Guidelines for international reporting grants: To be considered, foreign-based story proposals must come from US-based reporters or have a strong US angle, involving American citizens, government, or business.
-All stories must be published in English and have a media outlet in the United States.
+Guidelines for international reporting grants: To be considered, foreign-based story proposals must come from US-based reporters, have a strong US angle involving American citizens, government, or business, and must be published in English, in a media outlet in the United States.

 Disclaimer of Liability: The Fund for Investigative Journalism’s role in assisting journalists is limited to making grants.
 FIJ assumes no liability for the legal and/or safety risks undertaken by journalists in the course of their reporting.